 NCDOI HurriClaims Center

-Insurance Commissioner Mike Causey wants all North Carolinians to be educated and up-to-date as we recover from the effects of Hurricane Florence.
+Insurance Commissioner Mike Causey wants all North Carolinians to be educated and up-to-date as we recover from the effects of Hurricane Florence and Michael.
 Visit www.NCHurriClaims.com for information or call the Department of Insurance at:

-As Hurricane Florence starts to move out of North Carolina and the recovery begins, please remember to remain cautious and careful by using these tips.
+As storms to move out and the recovery begins, please remember to remain cautious and careful by using these tips.

 - Listen to authorities for information and special instructions.